Menu

 Category cover

-Buying guide for Best space heaters
+Buying guide for best space heaters

 A reliable space heater should put out a decent amount of heat while performing safely.
 For warming up a cold spot in your home or office, a space heater is a handy device to have around.

 Space heaters are generally designed for either indoor or outdoor use but not both, so you should have an idea of where the heater will primarily be used before you purchase.
 Some models are gas- or oil-powered, which makes them handy when camping or when you’re without electricity.
 Electric models are more common and tend to be safer, though they are restricted by their cord length.
-Some models have a built-in fan, which increases their heating efficiency and can help reduce electricity costs.
-Many space heaters have built-in safety features, but they should still be used carefully and far from any clutter that could ignite.

 Content Image